 It's also time for our four, six or more legged friends to get active.
 Bug spray is a must for fieldwork.
-We've already had to deal with a new wasp hive in a monitoring well.
+We've already had to deal with a new wasp hive in monitoring well.
 If you're in more remote areas, raccoon, dear, and bears, etc., can also be a concern.

 Bob Jackson, Managing Director